4d/docs/versioned_docs/version-20-R3/ViewPro/method-list.md

 #### Description

-The `VP IMPORT FROM BLOB` command <!-- REF #_method_.VP IMPORT FROM BLOB.Summary -->imports the *vpBlob* in the 4D View Pro area *vpAreaName* and replaces its contents. *vpBlob* must contain a 4D View Pro document previously saved as Blob either by using the [VP EXPORT TO BLOB](#vp-export-to-blob) command or via the 4D View Pro interface<!-- END REF -->.
+The `VP IMPORT FROM BLOB` command <!-- REF #_method_.VP IMPORT FROM BLOB.Summary -->imports the *vpBlob* in the 4D View Pro area *vpAreaName* and replaces its contents<!-- END REF -->. *vpBlob* must contain a 4D View Pro document previously saved as Blob either by using the [VP EXPORT TO BLOB](#vp-export-to-blob) command or via the 4D View Pro interface.

 In *paramObj*, you can pass several properties: